spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 Lazy::when($this->is_admin, fn() => SongData::collection($album->songs));
 ```

 The property will only be included when the `is_admin` property of the data object is true.
+It is not possible to include the property later on with the `include` method when a condition is not accepted.

 ### Relational Lazy properties